+Implementing Mechanism Details

-Mechanism ID: 7218 Mechanism Name: The Partnership for Supply Chain Management Funding Agency: U.S. Agency for International Development Procurement Type: Contract Prime Partner Name: Partnership for Supply Chain Management Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 7218 Mechanism Name: The Partnership for Supply Chain Management

+Funding Agency: U.S. Agency for International Development Procurement Type: Contract

+Prime Partner Name: Partnership for Supply Chai in Management

+Agreement Start Date: Redacted Agreement End Date: Redacted

+TBD: No New Mechanism: No

+Global Fund / Multilateral Engagement: TA

+G2G: No Managing Agency:

-Total Funding: 2,268,749 Total Mechanism Pipeline: N/A
+Total Funding: 2,288,322

 Funding Source Funding Amount

-GHP-State 2,268,749
+GHP-State 2,288,322

 SCMS in Guyana aims to transform health care delivery by ensuring that quality medicines and health care commodities to reach the people living with and affected by HIV/AIDS.
 In close partnership with the MOH, in-country and international stakeholders, as well as with donors, SCMS transforms health care delivery by ensuring quality medicines and health care commodities reach PLWHA.
 SCMS' solutions are deployed to assist the MOH enhance their supply chain capacity.
 To achieve these objectives, SCMS works with the MOH and the Material Management Unit to improve its capacity and the capacity of supply chain implementing partners across the broader Guyanese Health Commodities Logistics System, thus maximizing HIV funds and resources to improve and strengthen the SCS capacity for all essential medicines and supplies for MOH programs.
 SCMS also aims to collaborate and seek synergies in common supply chain and HSS with Global Fund, PAHO and UNFPA in common objectives and synergies for Capacity Building Services/Supply Chain Management Assistance.
 These efforts will build on and expand existing platforms to foster stronger systems and sustainable results and will strengthen health systems functions to ensure quality and reach of health services and public health programs in both short and long term by working with donors and governments to incorporate sustainability into health programming.
+In FY12,

-In FY12, SCMS will strive to promote accurate data collection and dissemination for use in completing quantifications, building capacity to conduct quantifications and transferring skills.
+SCMS will strive to promote accurate data collection and dissemination for use in completing quantifications, building capacity to conduct quantifications and transferring skills.
 SCMS also plans to retrain leaders from within the MOH and donor programs in the application of quantification tools in order to facilitate the transition of quantification activities to the MOH.